Do you feel stiff after working on your computer? Do you find yourself slumping, hunching, and with forward head posture trying to look at the screen?

 For several months, I researched many stand-up desk options.
 I was looking for a way to alternate between a chair, the floor, and standing.
 A colleague finally gave me the idea that solved my dilemma.

-Check out this video to see a “behind the scenes” tour of my computer set-up, and how I use my ironing board to vary my computer work posture.
+Check out the video below to see a “behind the scenes” tour of my computer set-up, and how I use my ironing board to vary my computer work posture.

 No matter how mindful we are with our computer posture, it takes a toll on our posture and joints.
 In general, the front of the body gets tighter and shorter.
 The back of the body gets weaker.